 Why I Love This Poolish Pizza Dough Recipe

 Anyone can make a delicious pizza crust at home, it just takes a little time and patience.
-I love to use this recipe for my outdoor pizza oven, but it can also be cooked in the oven as well.
+I love to use this recipe for my outdoor pizza oven, but it can also be cooked in a conventional oven as well.
 This recipe was inspired by Vito Iacopelli, who has an awesome YouTube channel full of pizza recipes.

 What is a Poolish?